Gary R. Tucker, PhD

 Motivation in education came alive for Ann when she studied Keller’s ARCS Model of Motivational Design.
 She has experienced how motivation enhances quality education, as both a student and a director.
 Her goal is to inspire teachers and students in their own educational environments, both online and face-to-face.

-Ann works as an Assistant Instructional Designer and is completing her Master of Arts in Theatre from Regent University.
+Ann works as an Instructional Designer Assistant and is completing her Master of Arts in Theatre from Regent University.
 In her free time, she enjoys spending time with family and friends, participating in theatre, drinking coffee, reading, journaling, and walking her adorable dog, Cole.

 Assistant Instructional Designer